HbbSiregar/HbbSiregar/README.md

 ---

 🎥 **Creative Background Meets Data Science**
-Saya memiliki pengalaman lebih dari 9 tahun di industri animasi dan game, pernah terlibat dalam proyek-proyek seperti *Warcraft Reforged*, *Ice Age 5*, *The Dragon Prince*, *Rabbid Invasion*, dan lainnya.
-Kini, saya mengejar karier di bidang data sebagai **Data Scientist / Analyst / Engineer**, menggabungkan intuisi visual dengan logika analitik.
+With over 9 years of experience in the animation and game industry, I’ve contributed to global projects such as *Warcraft Reforged*, *Ice Age 5*, *The Dragon Prince*, and *Rabbid Invasion*.
+Now, I’m pursuing a career in **Data Science / Analysis / Engineering**, blending creative intuition with analytical thinking.

-🚀 **Lulusan Hacktiv8 Data Science Bootcamp**
+🚀 **Hacktiv8 Full-Time Data Science Graduate**
-Baru saja menyelesaikan bootcamp intensif dengan fokus pada Data Analyst, Machine Learning, Deep Learning, Data Engineering, dan Data Visualization.
+Recently completed an intensive bootcamp focusing on Data Analysis, Machine Learning, Deep Learning, Data Engineering, and Data Visualization.

 ---